ygorpontelo/discord_stream_bot/README.md

 This bot does not create a device input, only reads available ones.
 If you want to redirect audio using virtual inputs, you need an interface to do that, like [Jack audio](https://jackaudio.org/) on Linux or [VB-Cable](https://vb-audio.com/Cable/) on Windows.

-Poetry is the recommended way to manage dependencies, but you can install them via pip normally with requirements.txt (only includes main dependencies).
+Poetry is the recommended way to manage dependencies, but you can install them via pip normally with requirements.txt (includes all dependencies).

 To compile the bot to exe, use this command: